Maumagnaguagno/Snake/README.md

 ## Domain
 The domain requires ``:typing``, ``:equality`` and ``:negative-preconditions`` in PDDL, and also ``:method-precondition`` and ``:universal-preconditions`` in HDDL.
+The JSHOP domain implicitly have the same HDDL requirements.
 Universal preconditions are used to verify that every location does not contain a mouse and the hunting task is complete.

 ## Types